San Diego with Kids: 11 Top Things to Do

 Address: One Legoland Drive, Carlsbad, California

 7. Ride Roller Coasters at Belmont Park

 Belmont Park is a fun-filled seaside amusement park, complete with roller coaster rides, arcade games, and fairground foods.
-Belmont Park offers something for everyone, with a range of attractions, from old-fashioned rides to adventurous rock climbing activities.
+Belmont Park offers something for everyone, with a range of attractions, from an old-fashioned carousel to adventurous rock climbing activities.

-The Giant Dipper roller coaster ride is for thrill-seeking older kids who meet the height requirement of 50 inches tall.
-The Beach Blaster and Control Freak rides are for kids at least 48 inches tall who love fast-paced motion rides.
+The Giant Dipper Roller Coaster is for thrill-seeking older kids who meet the height requirement of 50 inches tall.
+The Beach Blaster and the Control Freak are for kids at least 48 inches tall who love fast-paced motion rides.

 Other things to do at Belmont Park include riding on a choo-choo train, playing miniature golf, and strolling along the boardwalk.
 For a meal or snacks, head to the boardwalk, which has several beachfront restaurants with amazing ocean views.

 8. Enjoy Aquatic Shows at SeaWorld